The partial K function: Partial function

 where $\mathbb{E}_0^Y$ denotes the expectation conditional on there being a point of type $Y$ at the origin.
 Therefore, we can interpret $\intensity{X}\Kfunc{XY\pred Z}(r)$ as the expected number of points of type $X$ within a distance $r$ of a typical point of type $Y$ minus the $Z$-based linear prediction of the excess of $X$ within a distance $r$ of a typical point of type $Y$.
-Here the excess linear prediction is the linear prediction minus the intensity $\intensity{X}$, so that it has mean zero, and in particular can be negative.
-Notice that $\Predprocess{X\pred Z}^0$ is random, and its mean is zero.
+Here the excess linear prediction, $\Predprocess{X\pred Z}^0$, is the linear prediction minus the intensity $\intensity{X}$, so that it has mean zero and in particular it can be negative.
 However, its conditional mean on a point of type $Y$ being at the origin, the last term in \cref{eq:partialKpalm}, is not necessarily zero.